Hugh Torney (Irish republican): Downfall

 The beginning of the end of Hugh's tenure as the chief of staff for the INLA occurred on 4 April 1995.
 Hugh Torney, along with three other Belfast INLA members were transporting a large quantity of weapons and ammunitions near Dublin.
 However, the arms dealer they had purchased the weapons from informed the police of the whereabouts allowing authorities to raid the operation.
 The police fired stun grenades at the vehicle and arrested the four men inside, also discovering six assault rifles, twenty handguns and 2000 rounds of ammunition.
-Following his arrest Torney stated in a Dublin court that there was a "de facto" INLA ceasefire being observed; although, it was a non-consultative decision with the membership, it was generally regarded as the case following Provisional IRA's recent "cessation of hostilities".
+Following his arrest, Torney stated in a Dublin court that there was a "de facto" INLA ceasefire being observed; although, it was a non-consultative decision with the membership, it was generally regarded as the case following the Provisional IRA's recent "cessation of hostilities".

-Due to the arrest of the organisation's head many INLA members criticised the judgement of the leadership and during the four months that he was in jail, Hugh Torney was denounced as an illegitimate leader, expelled from the INLA, and Gino Gallagher ascended as the new chief of staff.
-Angered upon release, Hugh formulated a new faction of the INLA known as the INLA-General Headquarters (INLA GHQ) composed mainly of his most loyal supporters.
-Within the nine-month feud between the INLA GHQ and the main Belfast faction led by Gallagher six deaths due to violence occurred including the ordered killing of Gino Gallagher by Hugh Torney's GHQ members.
+Due to the arrest of the organisation's head many INLA members criticised the judgement of the leadership, and during the four months that he was in jail Torney was denounced as an illegitimate leader, expelled from the INLA, and Gino Gallagher ascended as the new chief of staff.
+Angered upon release, Torney formulated a new faction of the INLA known as the INLA-General Headquarters (INLA GHQ), composed mainly of his most loyal supporters.
+Within the nine-month feud between the INLA GHQ and the main Belfast faction led by Gallagher, six deaths due to violence occurred, including the ordered killing of Gino Gallagher by Hugh Torney's GHQ members.

 Torney himself was shot and killed on 3 September 1996 in Lurgan by supporters of the Gallagher faction.
 He was 42 at the time of his death.
 With Torney dead the INLA-GHQ faction announced it was to disband on 9 September.
 Torney and Gallagher had been two of six people killed during the feud, including INLA and IRSP founder member John Fennell, as well as Dessie McCleery and Francis Shannon.